weka/weka-mon/README.md

 # weka-mon
 Weka Cluster Monitoring

 A solution that implements Grafana dashboards with Prometheus, and includes Grafana/Loki for logs and Prometheus/Alertmanager for alerting, with data exporter(s) for Weka.

+# New in v1.4.0
+Quota monitoring: A new container, quota-export (from https://github.com/weka/quota-exporter) has been added, and an Alertmanger integration sends emails to the user when they are over their Soft Quota.
+Until all docs are updated, please reach out to Weka Customer Support for configuration assistance.

 # Use Overview: